itthinx/affiliates/readme.txt

 == Upgrade Notice ==

 = 2.17.1 =
-* This release fixes an issue related to showing earnings and another issue related to cleaning up on deletion.
+* This release fixes performance issues with large traffic data sets, an issue related to showing earnings and another issue related to cleaning up on deletion.